Gordon College logo

 What preparation should I have in high school before applying to Gordon?

-Students are prepared for the curriculum at Gordon when they have successfully completed course work at a college preparatory level in the following areas: English (four years), mathematics (two to three years), science (two to three years, including at least one year of laboratory science), social studies (two years), and five courses of acceptable elective credits, including two years of the same foreign language (four years strongly recommended).
+Students are prepared for the curriculum at Gordon when they have successfully completed coursework at a college preparatory level in the following areas: English (four years), mathematics (two to three years), science (two to three years, including at least one year of laboratory science), social studies (two years), and five courses of acceptable elective credits, including two years of the same foreign language (four years strongly recommended).

 HAVE A DIFFERENT QUESTION?
 We’re here to help!